ibm-cloud-docs/containers/cs_uc_gov.md

 At the same time, {{site.data.keyword.iamlong}} helps to control who has which level of access to the resources.

-Developers focus on domain problems, by using existing tools: Instead of Developers that write unique logging and monitoring code, they snap it into apps, by binding {{site.data.keyword.Bluemix_notm}} services to clusters.
+Developers focus on domain problems, by using existing tools: Instead of Developers that write unique logging and monitoring code, they snap it into apps, by binding {{site.data.keyword.cloud_notm}} services to clusters.
 Developers are also freed up from infrastructure management tasks because IBM takes care of Kubernetes and infrastructure upgrades, security, and more.

 **Solution model**